johndbigboi/Muscle-Farm/README.md

 * Users are able to search recipes by recipe's name.
 * Users message feedback when Login.
 * Users message feedback when submit,edit and delete recipes.
-* Recipes descriptions,Preparation time and cooking time.
+* Recipes descriptions, preparation time and cooking time.

 ### Features that will be developed in the future: